quidampepin/quidampepin.github.io/impact_story_3_en.md

 ## **Impact**
-* Delivered dozens of improvements across IRCC’s web presence — from small content changes to flagship tools.
+* Delivered dozens of improvements across IRCC’s web presence, from small content changes to complex flagship tools.
 * Improved task success rates and reduced user confusion across high-traffic pages.
 * Established new ways of working that proved so effective they are now being integrated into regular web teams.
 * Positioned the team as a trusted partner for policy, communications, and IT stakeholders.